Nagooz/Nagooz/README.md

 ## 🚀 Some Projects I've Worked On

+*My main projects are not yet accessible as they are in the process of being published*

 ### ✅[scRNA-seq analysis - Migratory ASC Subpopulation Analysis]
 Developed advanced bioinformatics approaches to identify and characterize a subpopulation of migratory **Adipose Stem Cells (ASCs)** during **muscle regeneration**.
 This project focused on determining the regulatory factors of ASC activation and migration and proposing actionable biomarkers for applied research.